uptonking/note4yaoo/datasci/lib-collab-fluid-docs.md

 ## Where is the data stored?

+- The specifics of data storage (both session data and persistent data) will depend on the implementation of the Fluid service.
+  - There is a great deal of flexibility here and developers of Fluid services may choose to offer options around where and how data is stored.

 - There are two classes of data storage to discuss
-- Session storage is managed by the Fluid service and is, essentially, a central record of all the operations (ops) performed on the DDSes.
+- **Session storage** is managed by the Fluid service and is, essentially, a central record of all the operations (ops) performed on the DDSes.
   - This record is used by the Fluid clients to produce identical local instances of the DDSes.
   - Session storage also includes ops that summarize all past operations to improve performance for clients that join sessions later and for efficiencies when saving to persistent storage.

-- Persistent storage is a record of ops (and summary ops) saved outside of the Fluid service.
+- **Persistent storage** is a record of ops (and summary ops) saved outside of the Fluid service.
   - This could be a database, blob storage, or a file.
   - Using persistent storage allows a Fluid solution to persist across sessions.
   - For example, current Microsoft 365 Fluid experiences save ops in .fluid files in SharePoint and OneDrive.